latentnetworks/vimure/CONTRIBUTING.md

 1. Install [VSCode](https://code.visualstudio.com/Download)
 2. Install [WSL on Windows](https://learn.microsoft.com/en-us/windows/wsl/install) (or on your Mac)
-3. Install [WSL extension on VSCode](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) (if you are on Windows)
+3. Install the [WSL extension on VSCode](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) (if you are on Windows)
 4. Open VSCode and open a new WSL window (Type `Ctrl+Shift+P` and type `WSL: New Window`).
 If on Mac, just open a new window.
 6. Open the terminal on VSCode and install [R](https://cloud.r-project.org/)
 7. Install the [R extension on VSCode](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r)